All Episodes

 I think he's deeply misguided and confused.

-It I tell you, folks, I have always had, don't care who's held the office, I have had the highest reverence for the office.
+I tell you, folks, I have always had, don't care who's held the office, I have had the highest reverence for the office.

-One of the things I have always believed, no matter the political party of the president, I've always believed that the person sitting in that office has as his first objective the defense and protection of this country and the Constitution.
+And one of the things that, and maybe I'm foolish, one of the things I have always believed, no matter the political party of the president, I've always believed that the person sitting in that office has as his first objective the defense and protection of this country and the Constitution.

 And I've assumed also that the person sitting in that office and in that chair loves this country.

-We're talking about the president, as though it's perfectly normal and understandable that we would have a president who doesn't have a high regard for this country.
+It'd be one thing if it was just a senator out there saying these things and doing these things, but we're talking about the president as though it's perfectly normal and understandable that we would have a president who doesn't have a high regard for this country.

-It's it's just part and part.
+It's just part and par.

-I just can't get come to grips.
+I just can't come to grips.

 I just can't believe it people would have actually elected the guy knowing that they were electing somebody who didn't hold this country in high regard.